webpack-contrib/webpack-canary/README.md

 ### Squawk

 Expected usage of the canary is to check multiple versions of webpack against a set of dependencies and squawk if there are any failures.
 The `squawk` task is a runner to just that.
-Webpack and dependency versions are stored in `webpack-to-dependency-versions.json`.
+Webpack and dependency versions should stored in `webpack-canary.conf.js` in your project root folder.
+Check out the [example](webpack-config.example.conf.js) for the config format.

 Use `npm run squawk` to run all dependencies against all versions of webpack, and generate a report with successes and failures.
 This command supports only one flag: `--verbose`.

+The squawk command can receive all the CLI options listed bellow, but they also can be set in the config (but with camelCase instead of kebab-case).
+The config has the priority before CLI arguments if both are set.

+#### For loaders and plugins

+If a loader or plugin is the tool user, it will most likely define all webpack versions it wants to support with the current dependency version.

+For example, if a loader `foo-loader` wants to support webpack `^2.3.0` it should set the wanted Webpack versions to `2.3`, `3`, and `webpack/webpack#master` to check the latest version.

+#### For webpack

+If Webpack is the tool user, it will most likely define the latest webpack version and a list of dependencies and their versions.

+### npm ignore

+If you have npm ignore defined, it will most likely skip the download of tests and examples.
+Therefore, you may need to use tarballs for dependencies instead of regular npm versions: `https://github.com/webpack/webpack-dev-server/archive/v2.3.0.tar.gz` instead of `webpack-dev-server@2.3.0`.
+Keep in mind that the `2.3.0` version in the url is defined with the git tag, not with the npm release!

 ### CLI Interface